Chronic Achilles tendinopathy. A survey of surgical and histopathologic findings.

 Dr. Chris Reynolds notes:

-To me, the last sentence reveals the most important findings of this study. “itis” means inflammation, but this did not appear to exist in these patients and the healing mechanism was poor.
+To me, the last sentence reveals the most important finding of this study. “itis” means inflammation, but this was not apparent in these patients and their recovery was poor.
 If there is no inflammation, then what is the cause of the individual’s pain which can often last for months or even years?